kuberhealthy/kuberhealthy/README.md

 ## Create Synthetic Checks for Your App

 With Kuberhealthy, you can easily create synthetic tests to check your applications with real world use cases.
-Read more about how external checks are configured in the documentation [here](docs/EXTERNAL_CHECKS.md) and learn how to create your own check container in any language [here](docs/EXTERNAL_CHECK_CREATION.md).
-Clients for external checks outside of Go can be found in the [clients directory](/clients).
+Read more about how checks are configured in the documentation [here](docs/CHECKS.md) and learn how to create your own check container in any language [here](docs/CHECK_CREATION.md).
+Clients for checks outside of Go can be found in the [clients directory](/clients).

 ## Installation